djvill/APLS/doc/about/terms.md

    - Download APLS data, keep it indefinitely, and make copies for the purpose of personal backup or storage.
    - Privately share APLS data with individual collaborators for the purpose of research and/or educational collaboration; collaborators are also bound by these terms of use.
    - Share annotations, metadata, derived data, transcript _excerpts_, and/or screenshots of the user interface publicly, so long as they do not permit readers or viewers to reconstruct substantial portions of audio data, transcripts, and/or annotations.
-   - _Play_ audio excerpts for research/classroom audiences or as experimental stimuli, as long as audio excerpts are not shared with wider audiences.
+   - _Play_ audio excerpts for research/classroom audiences or as experimental stimuli, as long as audio excerpts are not shared with wider audiences; this means that users may not distribute _recordings_ of research talks or classroom lessons that contain APLS audio excerpts.

    However, users **may _not_** share audio data, audio excerpts, or transcripts publicly.